Why Study Modern Languages?

 The atmosphere in Bangor is friendly, inclusive and calm.
 Obviously, there are deadlines and assignments and exams, but the environment with which you are surrounded makes that all manageable.

-"The Lecturers and Teachers are all very engaging with great communication and feedback.
-You can go to them for absolutely anything."
+"Both the Law and Modern Language schools are fantastic, the lecturers and teachers are all very engaging with great communication and feedback, you can go to them for absolutely anything."

 Our Research in Modern Languages

 Our international research profile in modern languages is derived from the dynamic work of academic and research staff, who have built major individual and collaborative projects in the histories, cultures and politics of the Francophone, Hispanic, German and Italian-speaking worlds, with a growing specialism in Translation Studies and Chinese Studies.